Oil sands tailings ponds (Canada): Components of oil sands tailings ponds

 Oil sand tailings or oil sands process-affected water (OSPW), have a highly variable composition and a complex mixture of compounds.
 In his oft-cited 2008 journal article, E. W. Allen wrote that typically tailings ponds consist of c.
 75% water, c.
 25% sand, silt and clay, c.2% of residual bitumen, as well as dissolved salts, organics, and minerals.
 Although many of the components of TPW "occur naturally in adjacent landscapes, the mining process increases their concentrations", for example, sodium, chloride, sulphate, bicarbonate, and ammonia.
 Citing research from the 1978 onwards, Allen included naphthenic acids (NAs), bitumen, asphaltenes, creosols, phenols, humic and fulvic acids, benzene, phthalates, toluene, polycyclic aromatic hydrocarbons (PAHs), in the list of organic compounds in TPW.
 Allen names aromatic hydrocarbons [including polycyclic aromatic hydrocarbons (PAHs), benzene, phenols and toluene], naphthenic acids (NAs) and dissolved solids, as those that were most harmful to humans, fish, and birds.
 As well as toxic metals considered to be priority pollutants such as chromium, arsenic, nickel, cadmium, copper, lead, and zinc, OSPW also contains "common, low-toxicity metals" including titanium aluminum, molybdenum, iron, and vanadium.
 The exposure to particulate matter (PM) containing polycyclic aromatic hydrocarbons has been seen to have higher cytotoxicity then PM containing heavy metals.

-The concentrations of chemicals is harmful to fish, and oil on the surface of the ponds is harmful to birds.
+The concentrations of chemicals are harmful to fish, and oil on the surface of the ponds is harmful to birds.

 The lack of knowledge and identification of individual compounds has become a major hindrance to the handling and monitoring of oil sands tailings.
-A better understanding of the chemical makeup, including naphthenic acids, it may be possible to monitor rivers for leachate and also to remove toxic components.
+A better understanding of the chemical makeup, including naphthenic acids, it may make it possible to monitor rivers for leachate and also to remove toxic components.
 The identification of individual acids has for many years proved to be impossible but a breakthrough in 2011 in analysis began to reveal what is in the oil sands tailings ponds.
 Theoretically, as much as ninety percent of the water in the tailings could be reused for further oil extraction.